 Indirect spend can help maintain or, if you’re not careful, hinder your organization.
-Calculating it is essential, as it forms the base of your cost savings and sourcing strategies.
+Calculating it is essential, and it forms the base of your cost savings and sourcing strategies.

 Are your indirect expenditures getting out of control?
 Do you even know what this term means?

 Here’s how to identify it.
 Look for hidden costs in production to regain control of your indirect expenditures.
-Gain experience in using online software to track your spending.
-Keep track of inventory.
-Look at the big picture.
+Then, gain experience in using online software to track your spending.
+After, keep track of inventory and look at the big picture.

 What is Indirect Spend?